 Value Tagging and Logic

 Value tagging, on the other hand, “is the importance your brain assigns to every piece of information and [how your brain orders information] based on importance,” says Swart.
 “There are logical and emotional elements of tagging.”
-In short, the choices we make can rely on logic (stocking up on in-season items at the grocery store to save money) or emotion (forgoing my groceries and shouldering a heft delivery fee because I’ve had a crummy day).
-True manifestation requires a mix of logic and intuition, and the ability to recognize when our choices are motivated by feelings or beliefs that actually work against our values.
-Swart notes, “People tend to struggle with emotional tagging because this has to do with our levels of ‘social safety.’
+In short, according to Swart's theory, the choices we make can rely on logic (stocking up on in-season items at the grocery store to save money) or emotion (forgoing my groceries and shouldering a heft delivery fee because I’ve had a crummy day).
+As such, she suggests true manifestation requires a mix of logic and intuition, and the ability to recognize when our choices are motivated by feelings or beliefs that actually work against our values.
+Swart notes, “People tend to struggle with emotional tagging because this has to do with our levels of ‘social safety.’"

 Mindfulness and Neuroplastic Changes